Payment-Components/demo-iso20022/README.md

 ### Auto Replies

 The library supports the creation of reply message.
 For example, for a `pacs.008` message, you can create a `pacs.004` message.
-The correspondent class belongs to `gr.datamation.replies` package and extends the `CoreMessageAutoReplies` abstract Class.
+The correspondent classes belong to `gr.datamation.replies` package and extends the `CoreMessageAutoReplies` abstract Class.
 This class contains the `abstract <R extends CoreMessage> R autoReply(R replyMessage, List<MsgReplyInfo> msgReplyInfo)` method.
 `MsgReplyInfo` contains information for the reply and is a list because some reply messages may contain many transactions.
 For example, for a `pacs.008.001.10`, the class for replies should be `FIToFICustomerCreditTransferAutoReplies` that extends `CoreMessageAutoReplies`.